Curriculum

 Music

 All children have opportunities to sing within lessons, in singing assemblies and in musical productions.
-The recorder is taught in Year 5 within the music curriculum, giving every child the experience of learning an instrument.
-Extra-curricular activities, which include a choir, orchestra and various instrumental ensembles, provide further opportunities to develop performance skills in concerts within the school and the wider community.
+Extra-curricular activities, which include a choir, musical theatre and various musical ensembles, provide further opportunities to develop performance skills in concerts within the school and the wider community.
+Children also have the opportunity to learn how to play and become proficient with a chosen musical instrument and can engage with additional music tuition.

 French

-Years 3 to 6 have a discrete lessons using materials from Kapow Primary to foster the children’s understanding of the French language and culture.
-This might be on a weekly basis or blocked per half term.
+Years 3 to 6 have a discrete lessons using materials from the CUSP curriculum to foster the children’s understanding of the French language and culture.
+This is taught on a twice weekly basis and follows our lesson structure with knowledge notes.
 We are aiming for French to be spoken creatively and spontaneously and we practise really hard to speak French without an English accent!
 Once we have learnt some French words, phrases and sentences we try to link our language knowledge to the grammar we are learning in English.

 P.S.H.E.
 (Personal, Social and Health Education)